draconisPW/PWMAngband/docs/faq.rst

 This just replaces the default action of Enter with a "do nothing but don't tell me about help" action.
 If you want to keep the menu available, say on the 'Tab' key, you can also remap the Tab keypress to the ``\n`` action.

+In PWMAngband, you can also use the disable_enter option from the Options menu, Advanced options section.

 Development
 -----------